gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-westerlund-tsvwg-dtls-over-sctp-bis.md

 {{RFC4960}} with Authenticated Chunks for SCTP (SCTP-Auth)
 {{RFC4895}}.

-This specification provides mutual authentication, confidentiality, integrity protection, and replay protection for applications that use SCTP as their transport protocol and allows client/server applications to communicate in a way that is designed to give communications privacy and to prevent eavesdropping and detect tampering or message forgery.
-DTLS/SCTP uses DTLS for mutual authentication, key exchange with perfect forward for SCTP-AUTH, and confidentiality of user messages.
+This specification provides mutual authentication of endpoints, confidentiality, integrity protection, and replay protection of user messages for applications that use SCTP as their transport protocol.
+Thus it allows client/server applications to communicate in a way that is designed to give communications privacy and to prevent eavesdropping and detect tampering or message forgery.
+DTLS/SCTP uses DTLS for mutual authentication, key exchange with perfect forward secrecy for SCTP-AUTH, and confidentiality of user messages.
 DTLS/SCTP use SCTP and SCTP-AUTH for integrity protection and replay protection of user messages.

 Applications using DTLS over SCTP can use almost all transport features provided by SCTP and its extensions.
 DTLS/SCTP supports: